 A client I have known for years graduated with an advanced degree while carrying a large student loan debt.
 She enjoyed her very busy career and took on multiple shifts at work, but had no outside outlet.
 Years later, the time away from family, the intensity of her career and the added pressure to “keep up” contributed to a divorce and the realization that her life had no purpose beyond work.
 She had built a life with no outside outlets or relationships beyond her work life.
 She has since made it a point to build out her life goals and has added traveling and charitable giving to her financial goals.

-A financial professional can help you lay out financial paths you may want to consider.
-Before you make any financial decision, however, make sure you consider the repercussions of the choice you want to make, and the directions you want to go.Christina Ubl, CFP®, CDFA™ of Clute Wealth Management in South Burlington, VT and Plattsburgh, NY, an independent firm and registered investment advisor that provides strategic financial and investment planning for individuals and small businesses in the Lake Champlain Valley region.
+A financial professional can help you chart financial courses you may want to consider.
+Before you make any financial decision, however, make sure you consider the repercussions of the choice you want to make, and the directions you want to go.Christina Ubl, CFP®, CDFA™ is co-owner of Clute Wealth Management in South Burlington, VT and Plattsburgh, NY, an independent firm and registered investment advisor that provides strategic financial and investment planning for individuals and small businesses in the Lake Champlain Valley region.
 The opinions voiced in this material are for general information only and not intended to provide specific advice or recommendations.
 This information is not intended to be a substitute for individualized legal advice.
 Please consult your legal advisor regarding your specific situation.
 For a list of states in which we are registered to do business, please visit www.clutewealthmanagement.com.